openzipkin/brave/brave/README.md

 When writing new instrumentation, it is important to place a span you created in scope as the current span.
-Not only does this allow users to access it with `Tracer.currentSpan()`, but it also allows customizations like SLF4J MDC to see the current trace IDs.
+Not only does this allow users to access it with `Tracer.currentSpanCustomizer()`, but it also allows customizations like SLF4J MDC to see the current trace IDs.

 `Tracer.withSpanInScope(Span)` facilitates this and is most conveniently employed via the try-with-resources idiom.
 Whenever external code might